 Mechanical and Aerospace Engineering

-Dr. Huang has published more than 100 first class international journal papers in those fields, one book, three chapters in book, and around 100 international conference publications.
+Dr. Huang has published more than 130 first class international journal papers in those fields, one book, three chapters in book, and around 100 international conference publications.
 His research projects are funded by NSF, AFOSR, ARO, ONR, NASA, ARPA-E and major industries.
 He gave many plenary/keynote talks in many international and national conferences and served as organizing committee members.
 He is the fellow of international association of advanced materials (IAAMs) and he serves as Associate Editor of Wave Motion.

 PhD from University of Alberta, Canada